threetee/scalr/bin/README.md

       ttmscalr ssh sidekiq.2 -f production
       ttmscalr ssh 12 -f production -r rails

-The parameter description tells you (in a slightly obscure manner) whether it's required or not.
+The parameter description tells you whether it's required or optional.

 ### Aliasing Scalr resources

-Many parameters you specify are identified by numeric ID in Scalr.
-But that's not friendly to us humans so we alias them for you.
-And you can control these aliases -- the first time you run a command with ttmscalr we'll generate a JSON file with default aliases, but you can change this and alias the 'Review' farm to 'Zoidberg' if you want by changing this line:
+Many parameters are identified by numeric ID in Scalr.
+But that's not friendly to us humans, so we alias them for you.
+You can control these aliases (the first time you run a command with ttmscalr we'll generate a JSON file with default aliases), by making changes to the alias file.

+For example, to add 'Zoidberg' as an alias for the 'Review' farm, change this line:

     "15275": [ "Review", "ttm-review", "ttm-staging" ],